How Health Insurance Works FOR DENTAL SURGERY (Hospital vs Extras Explained)

 Extras cover contributes to the dental treatment and also covers optical, physio and allied health.

-Large procedures like dental implants, All-on-4 implant bridges and implant supported dentures in Adelaide often use both.
+Large procedures like wisdom teeth, dental implants, All-on-4 implant bridges and implant-supported dentures in Adelaide often use both.

 Your dentist cannot predict your rebate.